COVID: Artificial intelligence in the pandemic | DW | 06.07.2021

 They say they showed the country had a low risk of a third wave of the pandemic.

-"People thought the Beta Variant was going to spread around the continent and overwhelm our health systems, but with AI we were able to control that," says Jude Kong, director of the Africa Canada Artificial Intelligence and Data Innovation Consortium.
+"People thought the beta variant was going to spread around the continent and overwhelm our health systems, but with AI we were able to control that," says Jude Kong, who leads the Africa-Canada Artificial Intelligence and Data Innovation Consortium.

-The project was a collaboration between Wits University and the Provincial Government of Gauteng in South Africa and York University in Canada, where Kong, a native of Cameroon, is an assistant professor.
+The project is a collaboration between Wits University and the Provincial Government of Gauteng in South Africa and York University in Canada, where Kong, who comes from Cameroon, is an assistant professor.

 Kong says "data is very sparse in Africa" and one of the problems is getting over the stigma attached to any kind of illness, whether it's COVID, HIV, Ebola or malaria.